netgroup/kubernetes-playground/README.md

 The monitoring dashboard is accessible at `http://kubernetes-master-1.kubernetes-playground.local/monitoring/cluster`

+### Kites experiments

+#### How to deploy the net-test-dev DaemonSet

+On the Master node, run:
+`kubectl apply -f /vagrant/kubernetes/net-tests/net-test-dev_ds.yaml`

+Check that the pods created are in the "Running" state with:
+`kubectl get pod -o wide`

+Finally, to enter the newly created pod you have to run:
+`kubectl exec -it POD_NAME -- /bin/bash`

+#### How to build docker image with the right tag

+(you don't actually have to build this image, this is just FYI) `docker build -t kitesproject/net-test:1.0 docker/kites/net-tests/`

 ### Docker Registry

 To deploy a private Docker Registry, SSH into the master and run the